 Toxicity in Cats and Dogs

 If you own pets, note that Minoxidil is very poisonous to some animals, especially cats.
-If your cat is exposed to Minoxidil via a spill or accident, some side effects to look out for include:
+If your cat (or dog) is exposed to Minoxidil via a spill or accident, some side effects to look out for include: